mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ## AWS Marketplace

 AWS Marketplace is a digital catalog that includes thousands of software listings from independent software vendors.
 You can use AWS Marketplace to find, test, and buy software that runs on AWS.

+## AWS Managed Services
+Helps you efficiently operate your AWS infrastructure and reduces operational risks and overhead.
+Not to be confused with APN Consulting partner which is more strategic guidance and project-specific support rather than ongoing operational management.

 ## AWS Cloud Adoption Framework (CAF)